Guide: Bitmasking

 picture/alt text above, and *then* we OR in a `101`, it will actually put `101` into our string.

 Whoaa!!
-Looks like if we take our memory address, AND it with a bitmask, and then OR it with the number we want to plug in, we'll have inserted that number without messing up any of the other bits.
+Looks like if we take our value, AND it with a bitmask, and then OR it with the number we want to plug in, we'll have inserted those bits without messing up any of the other bits.

 The only issue: No one wants to write out unsigned int bitmask = 0b111111111111111111111111111111000; That's a lot of ones.
 Instead, we can write ~0b111.
 The tilde (~) means take the number 0b111 and flip all the bits (all the trailing zeroes turn to 1s, the three ones turn to 0s)!
 So ~0b111 is equivalent to 0b111111111111111111111111111111000.

 Okay there's actually one more issue.
-What if we want to replace bits in the middle of a memory address?
-Well, we can left-shift our bits to the right location.
+What if we want to replace bits in the middle of a value?
+Well, we can shift our bits to the desired location.
 Look at the example bitmask below and figure out which bits are being changed.